From teenage graffiti to a country in ruins: Syria's two years of rebellion

 "People wanted to bear witness to what they had undergone.
 But there was a lot of fear, too," he said.
 "I told everyone: You have to keep this peaceful, because if you don't and it becomes violent, the whole country will be dragged into a terrible conflict."

 He was right.
-Local uprisings began spiralling out of control.
+Local uprisings began spiraling out of control.
 That month, June 2011, the authorities reported that 120 security personnel were shot dead in the northern town of Jisr al-Shughour.

 HOMS: SECTARIAN CONFLICT

-The move towards a militarised revolt crystallised with the announcement that an army officer, Lieutenant-Colonel Hussein Harmoush, had defected and joined "the Free Syrian Army", which was to become the main rebel umbrella force.
+The move towards a militarized revolt crystallized with the announcement that an army officer, Lieutenant-Colonel Hussein Harmoush, had defected and joined "the Free Syrian Army", which was to become the main rebel umbrella force.

 Assad ratcheted up his military response with a crackdown in the restive cities of Deir al-Zor, Homs and Hama.
 As the death tolls rose, a divided U.N.
 Security Council was stymied: China and Russia blocked draft resolutions condemning Assad, leaving Western countries to fall back on rhetoric and sanctions.